Island Guernseys

 HEIFERS Milk kgs %Fat %Prot Fat kgs Prot kgs F+P kgs

-LEADING ANIMAL - Keegans Cara of Les Jaonnets
+LEADING ANIMAL - Les Jaonnets Shakas Princess

 Milk kgs %Fat %Prot Fat kgs Prot kgs F+P kgs